Glenradio 20W Champion Dry Shaver Power Pack.

 It certainly appeared from the unloaded waveform that .1uF was excessive.
 As expected, decreasing the capacitance decreased the input current at 12V with no load.
 The strange thing was that the current kept dropping as I reduced the capacitance.
 With no capacitance the current was at its lowest, and the waveform was actually looking much like it should.

-Jaycar 9-0-9V 20VA toroid with no buffer condenser.
+Jaycar 9-0-9V 20VA toroid with no timing condenser.
 Waveform is measured across the total 18V CT winding and inverter is unloaded.
 This is not far off the ideal waveform.

-Unloaded waveform with a .033uF buffer and series 680R damping resistor.
+Unloaded waveform with a .033uF timing capacitor and series 680R damping resistor.

 Next, the inverter is loaded by a solid state radio cassette recorder.
 Now we see the bottom of the rising edge rising more steeply.
 Here, the waveform is starting to approach the text book standard.